damienbod/MfaServer/README.md

 },
 ```

-The **IdTokenHintValidation** FidoMfaServer project in the  implements the different flow validations.
+The **IdTokenHintValidation** Folder in the FidoMfaServer project implements the different flow validations.

 ## Known Issues